reillysiemens/tuckersiemens.com/content/posts/avatar-png/index.md

 The `write_to` method returns a [`Result<T, E>`][result] whose `E` is an [`ImageError`][imageerror].
 Unfortunately, it's not quite as simple as returning `Result<impl IntoResponse, image::ImageError>` from our handler.
-Trying to do so yields a rare and disappointing mystery compliation error too long to reproduce here.
+Trying to do so yields a rare and disappointing mystery compilation error too long to reproduce here.

 After sleuthing in Axum's [error handling docs][axum_error_handling] you can